“Strategy is built around the notion that value is created by thoughtfully integrating the separate business functions.”

 Dr. Wiltbank is Associate Professor of Strategic Management for the Atkinson Graduate School of Management at Willamette University.
 Professor Wiltbank is a former Partner with Buerk Dale Victor LLC, a Seattle based venture capital fund, teaches Non Profit Governance, an executive course with National Arts Strategies designed for NFP leaders and board members around effective board governance, Business Policy and a capstone course in comprehensive business strategy as well as other courses.

+His professional experience includes consulting and due diligence for many private equity investments, strategic marketing for several startup firms, and finance and corporate sales for a major electronics firm.
 He has published research in top tier academic journals covering topics from top management teams to non-predictive control strategies, to formal venture capital practices among angel investors.
 He is a Batten Institute Research Fellow with the Darden School at the University of Virginia, conducting an in depth study on organic growth in existing corporations, and is on the editorial board of the Journal of Business Venturing.
 He also works with the Kauffman Foundation and the Angel Capital Education Foundation to expand his angel investor performance research throughout North America.
 He holds a Ph.D. in Strategic Management from the University of Washington, and a degree in Finance and Accounting from Oregon State University.

 Robert loves basketball, music, and traveling.
 He also enjoys spending time with his wife and three children, playing sports, going to church and seeing movies, as well as arguing politics and military strategy, and he plays a bit of Xbox.